 The Journal button was removed from the Navigation pane / Peeks row.
 The keyboard shortcut of Ctrl+8 works or you can select the Journal from the Folder list.

-If you don't like shortcuts, you can use VBA to switch to the Journal and assign it to a QAT or ribbon button.
+If the Journal command is missing in your version of Outlook, you can use VBA to switch to the Journal and assign it to a QAT or ribbon button.

 Creating New Journal Items